entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Fournier, G., & Pruvost, P. (1928).
 Description des poissons élasmobranches du marbre noir de Denée. *Mémoires de la Société Géologique de Belgique*, *5*, 1–23.

 Mottequin, B. (2008).
-The ‘black marble’ of Denée, a fossil conservation deposit from the Lower Carboniferous (Viséan) of southern Belgium. *Geological Journal*, *43*(2–3), 197–208.
+The ‘black marble’ of Denée, a fossil conservation deposit from the Lower Carboniferous (Visean) of southern Belgium. *Geological Journal*, *43*(2–3), 197–208.

 Mottequin, B., Poty, E., & Prestianni, C. (2015).
 Catalogue of the types and illustrated specimens recovered from the ‘black marble’ of Denée, a marine conservation-Lagerstätte from the Mississippian of southern Belgium. *Geologica Belgica*, *18*(1), 1–14.